CLARIAH/clariah-plus/README.md

 1. Provide [an inventory](docs/inventory.md) of current text processing tools, services and models in CLARIAH, either developed in CLARIAH (WP3 or WP6), or third party projects that are adopted as solutions.
+2. Identify connections that can be made between various tools (specific workflows/pipelines) to certain specific ends desired by the research community.
-2. Specify what requirements we want text processing solutions to adhere to for CLARIAH, to facilitate interoperability between tools/services.
+3. Specify what requirements we want text processing solutions to adhere to for CLARIAH, to facilitate interoperability between tools/services.
 Indicate to what extent the existing solutions adhere to these requirements.

 ## Group Members